Protection From The Harsh Drug Laws Of Indiana

 - Criminal history.
 Someone with previous convictions (for any crimes) may be given a harsher sentence based on those prior convictions.
 If the previous convictions were for the same types of crime (felony drug convictions, for instance), the defendant may be given a much harsher sentence, and felony drug convictions may cause someone to be considered a habitual offender for certain subsequent felony charges.

 The details of your alleged offense matter for charging and sentencing purposes, but they also matter when it comes to your defense.
-At DeVries + Kelly, our legal team will examine every aspect of your case to determine if evidence was collected illegally or if police overstepped their authority in some other way.
+At DeVries Law Office, our legal team will examine every aspect of your case to determine if evidence was collected illegally or if police overstepped their authority in some other way.
 As a former deputy prosecutor, founding attorney Scott A. DeVries knows how prosecutors build cases and how those cases may be vulnerable to scrutiny.

-Call Our Indianapolis Firm For A Free Consultation
+Call Our Indianapolis Firm for a Free Consultation